Spacecloudsky/mtn_telecom_sql_analysis/README.md

 → Analyzing device type and OS among different customer segments.

 ## Methodology
-### Data Cleaning & Transformation in Jupyter using pandas
+1. Data Cleaning & Transformation in Jupyter using pandas

-### Exploratory Data Analysis (EDA) using plotly.express
+2. Exploratory Data Analysis (EDA) using plotly.express

-### Feature Engineering (e.g., churn flags, payment compliance ratios)
+3. Feature Engineering (e.g., churn flags, payment compliance ratios)

-### Groupby and Aggregations to summarize patterns
+4. Groupby and Aggregations to summarize patterns

-### Visual Insights included within the notebook as interactive plots
+5. Visual Insights included within the notebook as interactive plots

 ## Additional Power BI Dashboard
 To make the findings more accessible to non-technical stakeholders, a Power BI dashboard was created.
 It visualizes key metrics and enables:

-### Interactive filtering by region, plan type, and device
+1. Interactive filtering by region, plan type, and device

-### Dynamic KPIs (Total Billed Amount and Average Plan cost
+2. Dynamic KPIs (Total Billed Amount and Average Plan cost

-### Charts including bar plots and pie charts
+3. Charts including bar plots and pie charts

+However, note that there is a complete dashboard using Streamlit in the mtn_telecom_dashboard repository.
+The Power BI dashboard displays just some basic insights for this analysis.
+More detailed charts answering the questions are displayed on the mtn_telecom_dashboard repository in the form of a Streamlit app.
+This app can only be run on Streamlit.

-The Power BI file is included in the repository as MTN_Telecom_Insights.pbix.
+The Power BI file is included in the repository as Mtn_telecom_powerbi_report.pbix.

 🛠 Tools & Technologies Used
 Tool/Library	Purpose